vcorange-chan/vcorange-chan.github.io/content/en/post/chapter-1.md

 date: 2017-04-09T10:58:08-04:00
 description: "The Grand Hall"
 featured_image: "/images/Pope-Edouard-de-Beaumont-1844.jpg"
-tags: ["scene"]
 title: "Chapter I: The Grand Hall"
+tags: [Hugo, tags, RSS]
+toc: true
 ---

 Three hundred and forty-eight years, six months, and nineteen days ago to-day, the Parisians awoke to the sound of all the bells in the triple circuit of the city, the university, and the town ringing a full peal.

-The sixth of January, 1482, is not, however, a day of which history has preserved the memory.
+# The sixth of January,
+1482, is not, however, a day of which history has preserved the memory.
 There was nothing notable in the event which thus set the bells and the bourgeois of Paris in a ferment from early morning.
 It was neither an assault by the Picards nor the Burgundians, nor a hunt